 The idea of going to school over the summer might not sound all that appealing initially.
 It is, of course, important to relax and have fun over the summer; it is a much-needed break that all college students both relish and deserve.
 However, if you want to catch up on course credits or get a required class out of the way, taking summer classes might be a smart move.

-Enrolling for courses at your own school over the summer pretty much ensures that you’ll get the proper amount of credits for the classes, and that they will be applied to the correct department.
-If you’re not sticking around your school over the summer though, there’s no need to worry.
+Enrolling in courses at your own school over the summer pretty much ensures that you’ll get the proper amount of credits for the classes and that they will be applied to the correct department.
+If you’re not sticking around your school over the summer, though, there’s no need to worry.
 Most colleges and universities offer summer classes, so you have plenty of options.

 Look at your calendar

 Evaluate your summer schedule.
 Summer classes vary in their start and end dates.
-Many courses take up only the first or second half of the summer, but these classes might meet more frequently and for longer times than a class that stretches out through a greater portion of the summer.
+Many courses take up only the first or second half of the summer, but these classes might meet more frequently and longer than a class that stretches out through a more significant portion of the summer.
 Keep any possible travel plans in mind when selecting a summer class, and don’t over-commit.
-Be realistic in assessing how much time you’ll have to spend on a class.
+Be realistic in assessing how much time you’ll have to spend on a course.